Optimizing Maps

 SEM alignment

-One consequence of employing a collection mirror is that the alignment of the sample, e-beam of the scanning SEM, and the CL system become very important.
+One consequence of employing a collection mirror is that the alignment of the sample, the e-beam of the scanning SEM, and the CL system become very important.
 Consider the simplified schematic of a CL detector shown.

 To do this: